 In our 35+ year history, Health Access has actively supported single-payer legislation, including bills by Senator Kuehl (SB971, SB810) and Leno (SB840) in the past decade, and Proposition 186 (in 1994) and bills authored by Senator Petris a generation ago.

 When we fight for single-payer we are fighting for:

-Health Access has strongly supported multiple approaches to reform, from employer requirements to public program expansions, from Healthy San Francisco to the Affordable Care Act–but we still support single-payer as a goal.
+Health Access has strongly supported multiple approaches to reform, from employer requirements to public program expansions, from Healthy San Francisco to the Affordable Care Act–in addition to the vision of a universal, single-payer system.
 California’s implementation of the ACA has brought us significantly closer to some of the goals listed above, but there’s more work to do, and single-payer proposals provide an important vision and benchmark for continued efforts.